 For a list of all instances and regional availability, visit Amazon EC2 Pricing.

 You have complete control over the visibility of your systems.
 The Amazon EC2 security systems allow you to place your running instances into arbitrary groups of your choice.
 Using the web services interface, you can then specify which groups may communicate with which other groups, and also which IP subnets on the Internet may talk to which groups.
 This allows you to control access to your instances in our highly dynamic environment.
 Of course, you should also secure your instance as you would any other server.

 Yes.
 To receive a history of all EC2 API calls (including VPC and EBS) made on your account, you simply turn on CloudTrail in the AWS Management Console.
 For more information, visit the CloudTrail home page.

-For more information on security on AWS please refer to our Amazon Web Services: Overview of Security Processes document and to our Amazon EC2 running Windows Security Guide.
+For more information on security on AWS please refer to our Amazon Web Services: Overview of Security Processes white paper and to our Amazon EC2 running Windows Security Guide.

 Public (IPV4) internet addresses are a scarce resource.
 There is only a limited amount of public IP space available, and Amazon EC2 is committed to helping use that space efficiently.